-If drinking wine all day is not your thing, or if you’re in need of some recovery and a detox, then why not book yourself into the Reflections Day Spa.
+If drinking wine all day is not your thing, or if you’re in need of some recovery and detox, then why not book yourself into the Reflections Day Spa.
 Based at the Adina Vineyard, you can enjoy a relaxing few hours with a massage, beauty treatment or one of their special pamper packages.

 Deadman’s Mountain Bike Loop

-Balloon Aloft is the award-winning hot air balloon company that take to the skies at dawn across the picturesque Pokolbin, Lovedale, Rothbury and Broke wine regions.
+Balloon Aloft is the award-winning hot air balloon company that takes to the skies at dawn across the picturesque Pokolbin, Lovedale, Rothbury and Broke wine regions.
 The flight lasts around an hour and is followed by a gourmet breakfast and celebratory glass of bubbly at the Peterson Winery.